 Salmon

-If you want to really get off of the beaten path, Salmon can offer you a true Idaho experience.
+If you want to really get off the beaten path, Salmon can offer you a true Idaho experience.
 Surrounded by the Bitterroot Mountains, Salmon is surrounded by public land to explore via hiking, 4×4, or even rafting.
-Central Idaho is an incredible spot for stargazing because of its dedicated dark skies and Salmon is the perfect homebased for an adventurous wedding experience.
+Central Idaho is an incredible spot for stargazing because of its dedicated dark skies, and Salmon is the perfect home base for an adventurous wedding experience.

 Best Time of Year to Get Married Here: May through October